 - Auto-size columns (full values) – Extends column sizes to show entirety of data in the column

-You can also turn off auto-sizing altogether by choosing Do not auto-size columns.
+You can turn off auto-sizing by choosing Do not auto-size columns.

 Assign colors to field types

-With Studio 3T 2018.5, you can assign colors to field types, so you can see query results colored according to their type:
+You can assign colors to field types, so that you can see query results colored according to their MongoDB data type:

 - Go to Studio 3T > Preferences.